Stroke Disease

 Aim.
 Tissue kallikrein (TK) protein content in plasma has been shown to be negatively associated with both incident and recurrent strokes.
 The aims of this study were to develop a novel method for detecting TK activity and to investigate its association with event-free survival over 5 years in Chinese first-ever stroke patients.
 Methods.
 We designed a case-control study with 321 stroke patients (174: ischemic stroke, 147: hemorrhagic stroke) and 323 healthy local controls.
 TK activity was measured by a novel assay utilizing the immunological characteristics of TK and the catalysis of benzoyl arginine ethyl ester hydrochloride (BAEE).
 Results.
 TK protein levels above 0.200 mg/L in plasma were not associated with urinary TK activity or the risk of stroke recurrence.
 TK activity was significantly lower in stroke patients compared with controls (1.583 ± 0.673 Eu/mL versus 1.934 ± 0.284 Eu/mL, ).
 After adjusting for traditional risk factors, TK activity was negatively associated, in a dose-response manner, with the risk of overall stroke recurrence and positively associated with event-free survival during a 5-year follow-up (relative risk (RR), 0.69; 95% CI, 0.57–0.84; ).
 Conclusions.
 Our findings suggest that urinary TK activity may be a stronger predictor of stroke recurrence than plasma TK levels.

-DM199 May Restore the Body’s Natural Ability to Produce NO & PG
+DM199 May Restore the Body’s Natural Ability to Produce NO, PGI2, & EDHF

-With KLK1 therapy, we believe that KLK1 levels and the natural function of the Kallikrein-Kinin system may be restored to enable the body’s natural ability to produce the required nitric oxide (NO) and prostaglandins (PG) and deliver them to where and as they are needed to promote blood flow (vasodilation), fight harmful inflammation and repair injured blood vessels and to help patients recover from acute ischemic stroke and to reduce the risk of stroke recurrence.
-This is because the KLK1 protein sits on the top of the molecular pathway that drives the natural production of nitric oxide and prostaglandins.
+With DM199 (rhKLK1) therapy, we believe that KLK1 levels and the natural function of the Kallikrein-Kinin system may be restored to enable the body’s natural ability to produce the required nitric oxide (NO), prostacyclin (PGI2), and endothelium-derived hyperpolarizing factors (EDHF) and deliver them to where they are needed to promote blood flow (vasodilation), fight harmful inflammation and repair injured blood vessels and to help patients recover from acute ischemic stroke and to reduce the risk of stroke recurrence.
+This is because the KLK1 protein sits on the top of the molecular pathway that drives the natural production of nitric oxide, prostacyclin, and endothelium-derived hyperpolarizing factors.

 Phase 2 Clinical Trial Results – ReMEDy1